Potatoes and onion sets begin shipping in late

 Narcissus

 Narcissus thrive in full sun and some (where noted in descriptions) do well in dappled shade.
-Pink, orange and red varieties hold their color best in dappled shade or during cool wet springs.
+Pink, orange and red varieties hold their color longest in dappled shade or during cool wet springs.
 In a dry season, water late varieties in midspring to ensure bloom.
 Hardy in Zones 3–8, except where noted.
 12–14cm bulb size, unless specified.

 Daffodils in Mixed Arrangements